 For many bacterial or viral diseases, the pathogen (disease causing organisms) from a diseased person infects another susceptible person (who is not immune to the disease), thereby spreading the disease.

-When the majority becomes immune to a particular pathogen through vaccination, chances of disease transmission to susceptible individuals becomes less.
+When the majority of a population becomes immune to a particular pathogen through infection or vaccination, chances of disease transmission to susceptible individuals becomes less.
 This either slows down the spread of the disease or wipes out the pathogen altogether.

 Herd immunity can be achieved when a certain percentage of the population acquires immunity to the particular disease through natural infection or vaccination.
 This is known as the ‘herd immunity threshold’ (HIT).